-Avery Island constitutes a unique geological site, with a decidedly spicy story.
+Avery Island is a unique geological site with a decidedly spicy story.
 The entire inland portion of the island actually conceals an enormous salt dome.
 Understandably, the location has been used for salt mining for centuries.
 The Native Americans used it for that purpose long before European settlers arrived.

 In the 1830s, private owners purchased the small island.
 The family that still owns it established their factory there in 1868.
 The unique climate proved excellent for growing the peppers the company uses to produce its signature product: Tabasco sauce.
 This tiny piece of land serves as the home of the well-known hot sauce.